-Anyone born in 1990 has grown up in a hyper-militarized country that bombed countries overseas and killed over hundreds of thousands of innocent people.
-Endless war is all they've seen.
-Bombing wedding parties, hospitals, and schoolchildren creating disease and displacement, as well as establishing a worldwide torture regime.
+Anyone born in 1990 has grown up in a hyper-militarized country that bombed countries overseas and killed hundreds of thousands of innocent people.
+Endless war is all they’ve seen.
+Bombing wedding parties, hospitals, schoolchildren, creating disease and displacement, as well as establishing a worldwide torture regime.

 These are the images children have grown up with and have been normalized: the message is, this is ok.
-Deadly force and violence are rationalized.
+Deadly force and violence have become rationalized.

 This normalization is the reality we have also given our youth through Hollywood.
 Zero Dark Thirty with its pro-torture message that torture led to the capture of Osama bin Laden.
 The racist revenge fest of American Sniper lacks any context other than- the only good Iraqi is a dead Iraqi.

-Peter Maas is correct in calling these political films.
-"The problem is that the film (American Sniper) does not attempt to tell us anything beyond Kyle’s limited comprehension of what was happening.
-More than a decade after America invaded and occupied Iraq, and long after we realized the war’s false pretense and its horrific toll, we deserve better."
+Peter Maas is correct in his analysis of these political films.
+“The problem is that the film (American Sniper) does not attempt to tell us anything beyond Kyle’s limited comprehension of what was happening.
+More than a decade after America invaded and occupied Iraq, and long after we realized the war’s false pretense and its horrific toll, we deserve better.”

-There is a historical ignorance as well as a lack of nuance in these films questioning our countries motives or the portrayal of Muslims's as anything but the other.
-These movies are war propaganda for our youth.
-In fact, they are used as indoctrination films and recruitment tools for the military to our young.
+There is a historical ignorance as well as a lack of nuance in these films.
+Our countries portrayal of Muslims in these films has been primarily dehumanizing and easily argued to be war propaganda.as anything but the other.
+These movies are war propaganda for our youth, used as indoctrination films and recruitment tools for the military to our young.

 The Chicago Chapter of Veterans for Peace is a counter to JROTC and on-campus recruiters.
 Their program Education Not Militarization is to bring awareness that CPS is one of the most militarized school systems in the country.
-Their focus is on non-violent conflict resolution and restorative justice.
-Despite cries that the military model provides an excellent foundation for high school students: the military's core message and method is violence.
+One of the main focuses of the program is on non-violent conflict resolution and restorative justice.
+Despite cries that the military model provides an excellent foundation for high school students: the military’s core message and method is violence.